 I’ve been with the same company now for 5 years.
 In the technology space, this is already good.
 I’ve been fortunate enough to move up the ranks and it’s been a rewarding journey.
 As I’ve writing before, I’m in corporate technology sales.

 I cherish the work I’m privileged to do with my clients.
 The relationships I have in my industry are very fulfilling.
 I value them more than anything else I do in my work environment.
 That doesn’t mean I don’t have other passions or things I want to explore.
-Hence, I started writing and working with others to improve their life and work performance.
+Hence, I started writing and working with others to improve their lives and work performance.

 A lot of times, people ask me how I find time to write for 1440.
 My answer is simple.
 I’m passionate about writing and helping others.
 I also am driven by leaving a legacy, especially for my children.
 For me, it’s an easy trade off.
 Time for me stands still when I’m writing.